 Covers failure in hose defense, immunotherapies, clinical concepts in immunology, and emerging concepts in immunology research.
 Material is presented in a combination of a Lecture and Journal club format with a focus on class participation, presentation and discussion.

-Repeat Status: Not repeatable for credit Prerequisites: BIO 526 [Min Grade: C]
+College/Department: College of Arts and Sciences Repeat Status: Not repeatable for credit Prerequisites: BIO 526 [Min Grade: C]